gambit0070/Data-Warehouse/Report.md

 Confidence: 64.5%, Lift: 1.43

 Interpretation:
-Of all records (accidents), approximately 64.5% of the time when the combination of "very high speed limit" and "heavy vehicle involved" is recorded, the driver is involved.
+Of all records (accidents), approximately 64.5% of the time when the combination of "very high speed limit" and "heavy vehicle involved" is recorded, the victim is a driver.
 Since lift = 1.43 (> 1), the presence of "very high speed" and "heavy vehicle" increases the probability of driver involvement by 43% compared to random distribution.

 #### Rule #2: